-We further used Strand-seq to correct misorientations and incorrectly placed scaffolds in three chromosome-stage assemblies.
-The principle of this approach is based on arranging scaffolds into linkage groups (Figure 2) and ordering them along the full length of each chromosome (Supplementary Figure 1).
 Of these six organisms we used for enhancing genome references, the pig (S. scrofa) was selected for its significance in agriculture and in medicine, as well as in understanding evolution during animal domestication.
-Most of the sequence (92 %, 5,344 scaffolds), has been ordered into the 20 chromosomes, with a further 4,562 scaffolds remaining unplaced.
-However, this assembly still contains 69,541 spanned and 5,323 unspanned gaps.
-Since there is no underlying information on the orientation of scaffolds separated by unspanned gaps (which have no supporting evidence for the orientation of the contigs they flank), this would suggest that as least some of the scaffolds are incorrectly oriented.
+Most of the sequence (92%, 5344 scaffolds), has been ordered into the 20 chromosomes, with a further 4562 scaffolds remaining unplaced.
+However, this assembly still contains 69,541 spanned and 5323 unspanned gaps [28].
+Since there is no underlying information on the orientation of scaffolds separated by unspanned gaps (which have no supporting evidence for the orientation of the contigs they flank), this would suggest that at least some of the scaffolds are incorrectly oriented.
 Genome references of many other important model organisms also built on the chromosome-level contain multiple gaps and unplaced fragments.
-For example, the zebrafish (D. rerio) is an important model in vertebrate development and gene function, and while the zebrafish assembly (Zv9) is of high quality and mostly complete, it included 1,107 unplaced fragments (55.4 Mb), and 3,427 unspanned gaps.
-A further model organism with a large research community, Xenopus (X. tropicalis), has an assembly with more unplaced fragments (6,811, 167.9 Mb), but no unspanned gaps.
+For example, the zebrafish (D. rerio) is an important model in vertebrate development and gene function, and while the zebrafish assembly [29] (Zv9) is of high quality and mostly complete, it included 1107 unplaced fragments (55.4 Mb) and 3427 unspanned gaps.
+A further model organism with a large research community,

+Xenopus (X. tropicalis), has an assembly with more unplaced fragments (6811, 167.9 Mb), but no unspanned gaps [30].

-Results
+2. Results

-For the six organisms studied, we built and used Strand-seq libraries from between 56 to 242 single cells per species (Table 1), and data were aligned to their respective assemblies and analyzed using the Bioconductor package contiBAIT (Table 1).
-We also included previously published mouse and human Strand-seq datasets as positive controls.
+For the six organisms studied, we built and used Strand-seq libraries from between 56 to 242 single cells per species (Methods and Table 1).
+Data were aligned to their respective assemblies and analyzed using the Bioconductor package contiBAIT [24] (Table 1).
+We also included previously published mouse [4] and human [16] Strand-seq datasets as positive controls.
 For all organisms, we were able to correct multiple errors that encompassed large regions of these assemblies (both between and within scaffolds).
 We achieved this by identifying two distinctive signatures that represent common errors that propagate within assemblies (Figure 3).
-First, regions that showed consistent and complete reversal in template state for a portion of the scaffold were flagged as a misorientation (or as an polymorphic inversion between the cell line sequenced and the assembly).
-Next, regions that showed no inheritance similarity with neighbouring sequence were identified as putative chimeras that arise from contig mis-joins such that portions of scaffolds are placed to the wrong chromosome.
+First, regions that showed consistent and complete reversal in template state for a portion of the scaffold were flagged as a misorientation (or as a polymorphic inversion between the cell line sequenced and the assembly).
+Next, regions that showed no inheritance similarity with the neighbouring sequence were identified as putative chimeras that arise from contig mis-joins such that portions of scaffolds are placed to the wrong chromosome.
 For the former, misoriented sequences were reoriented within the fragment and flagged as errors in the assembly (Figure 3).
-For the latter, chimeras were split at the mis-join site and independently clustered to identify the correct location of these fragments (an example chimeric scaffold is shown in Supplementary Figure 2).
+For the latter, chimeras were split at the mis-join site and independently clustered to identify the correct location of these fragments (an example chimeric scaffold is shown in Supplementary Figure S2).